thecarlhall/cloud-gaming-on-ec2-instances/README.md

 This repository contains the full source code that is used in the blog post [Use Amazon EC2 for cost-efficient cloud gaming with pay-as-you-go pricing](https://aws.amazon.com/blogs/compute/use-amazon-ec2-for-cost-efficient-cloud-gaming-with-pay-as-you-go-pricing/).

+## Modifications in Fork

+My changes help run in my setup and controlled with [`ec2gaming`](https://github.com/thecarlhall/ec2gaming).

+1. Make EIP configurable.
+2. Move region, account to env vars.
+3. Add Steam to download list.
+4. Allow default VPC to be used and default to it.
+5. Decrease root volume to 35GB.

 ## Solution Overview

 ![Diagram](img/architecture.png)